Contexter/Ensemble-Service/README.md

 ### Step 2: Define Modular Components and Functional Prompts

-**Objective**: Break down the project into modular components and create functional prompts that instruct GPT-4 to generate the content of the named Python scripts.
+**Objective**: Break down the project into modular components and create functional prompts that instruct GPT-4 to generate the content of the named scripts.

 **Actions**: